 If this happens, it will require some leather jacket care to restore it to its previous splendour and could even be irreversible if the damage is too extreme.

-It’s important to understand that all leather products need treatment from time to time to keep it in the best condition possible; a leather jacket that gets cared for properly can stand the tests of time and will still look as good as the day you bought it (or age gracefully with a natural worn-in effect).
+It’s important to understand that all leather products need treatment from time to time to keep them in the best condition possible; a leather jacket that gets cared for properly can stand the test of time and will still look as good as the day you bought it (or age gracefully with a natural worn-in effect).

 Waterproofing leather boots is relatively common and a necessity for some degree of water resistance, especially in rainy locations!